CloudHealth Technologies

-CloudHealth Technologies, now CloudHealth by VMware, is a privately held software company based in Boston, Massachusetts.
+CloudHealth Technologies, now CloudHealth by VMware, is a software company based in Boston, Massachusetts.
 The company provides cloud computing services related to cost management, governance, automation, security, and performance.

 History

 CloudHealth Technologies was founded by Joe Kinsella in 2012.
 Dan Phillips joined as CEO and co-founder in late 2012, and Dave Eicher joined as co-Founder in January 2013.
 In May 2016, the company announced plans to expand from its Boston headquarters with branch offices in San Francisco, London, Washington, D.C., Sydney, Amsterdam, Tel Aviv, and Singapore.
 Headquarters moved in Boston from Fort Point to 100 Summer Street in the Spring of 2018, tripling in square footage.

 In September 2017, Tom Axbey—who was previously at Rave Mobile Safety—joined as the new CEO and President.
 VMware announced its intention to acquire CloudHealth Technologies on August 27, 2018.
 The acquisition is "part of the information technology company's continued push into cloud-based software services" according to Reuters.
 The deal closed on October 4, 2018, and was reported to be in excess of $500 million.